Articles

 Slash Commands

 You type /commit or /review and the agent runs a predefined prompt.
-They're the earlier incarnation of skills — same Markdown format, but you invoke them manually, the agent won't pick them up automatically based on context, and they can't easily call other slash commands.
+Slash commands are the earlier incarnation of skills — same Markdown format, but you invoke them manually.
+The agent won't pick them up automatically based on context, and they can't easily call other slash commands.

 Same format across Claude Code, Codex, and Droid.